You’ve found a house that fits your budget and wish list, and now it’s time to make an offer.

 5. Safety and Peace of Mind

-A home inspection not only focuses on structural and maintenance issues but also on potential safety hazards.
+A home inspection not only focuses on structural and maintenance issues but also potential safety hazards.
 This includes identifying fire hazards, insect/animal infestations, mold infestations, radon gas, and other health and safety concerns.
 Knowing that your future home is a safe environment for you and your family provides priceless peace of mind.